Enzo1603/nethz/README.md

 ## Build Docker Image

 To be able to only run once the `python manage.py collectstatic` during the image build you must provide a secret key.
 This secret key can be a 'dummy' secret key.
+This 'dummy' secret key is not saved to the docker image!

 ```bash
 sudo docker build --build-arg SECRET_KEY=dummy_secret_key -t image_name /path/to/nethz_django